Analysts Mean recommendation for Sonim Technologies Inc. (SONM) was 2.30: Is this the key time?

-Sonim Technologies Inc. (SONM) is priced at $0.45 after the most recent trading session.
-At the very opening of the session, the stock price was $0.4699 and reached a high price of $0.4699, prior to closing the session it reached the value of $0.46.
-The stock touched a low price of $0.44.Recently in News on July 20, 2021, Sonim Partners with 4K Solutions to Launch Next Generation Mobile Broadband Kits for Portable Communication Systems.
-Provides Quick Connectivity to Cellular, Wi-Fi, GPS, LMR, and Satellite Systems.
+Sonim Technologies Inc. (SONM) is priced at $0.38 after the most recent trading session.
+At the very opening of the session, the stock price was $0.405 and reached a high price of $0.415, prior to closing the session it reached the value of $0.41.
+The stock touched a low price of $0.3921.Recently in News on August 16, 2021, Sonim Reports Second Quarter Results.
+Focused on Launch of Next Generation Ultra-Rugged Mobile Phone Products.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.